Upcoming Library Closures

 This respected self-help site offers excellent information on discovery in general.

-This pamphlet, provided by the Judicial Council’s website, contains information about preparing evidence for admission in a court trial or hearing.
+Information from the Judicial Council’s self-help website.
+Contains information about subpoenas for admission in a court trial or hearing.

 At the Law Library: